 As a way to radically change my prior work, which used depiction and specific content to impose a message, I shifted to a process of making small paintings of a meaningless cipher.
 Initially created together, then repainted, rotated, re-arranged, often multiple times, until I arrive at a composition that “works”, these paintings use color, gesture and composition to evoke multiple and fluid interepretations.
-Using aspects of sequence, syntax, comparison and association, I’m looking for results that waver between confirming and opposing my own taste.
+With aspects of sequence, syntax, comparison and association, I sought results that wavered between confirming and opposing my own taste.